Older Home Insurance: Challenges, Costs & How to Get Coverage

 Find your best options in less than 2 minutes

-This guide walks you through everything you need to know about older home insurance: why it costs more, which home features cause the biggest problems, what inspections insurers require, how replacement cost vs. actual cash value coverage affects your claims, and which companies are most willing to work with older properties.
+This guide walks you through everything you need to know about older home insurance in 2026: why it costs more, which home features cause the biggest problems, what inspections insurers require, how replacement cost vs. actual cash value coverage affects your claims, and which companies are most willing to work with older properties.
 We'll also cover the specific renovations that give you the best return in terms of improved insurability and lower premiums.

 Key Pinch Points